Main Menu

 To check the partition status, please follow the steps:

-If the drive is detected there and the colored bar to the right is still dark blue (see figure), follow the steps to Reset the Drive Letter.
+If the drive is detected there and the coloured bar to the right is still dark blue (see figure), follow the steps to Reset the Drive Letter.

 If the drive is not detected in the lower window of Disk Management at all, please check the BIOS.

-If your drive is detected there but the colored bar is black (see figure) or some other color means that the partition has become lost.
+If your drive is detected there but the coloured bar is black (see figure) or some other colour, this means that the partition has become lost.

 Lost Partition